NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 .. _builddem:

-Building a Digital Elevation Model and Ortho Image
+Building a digital elevation model and ortho image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``point2dem`` program (page ) creates a Digital Elevation Model